scrabbletank/farhome-rules/rulesdoc.md

 #### Tremor Sense
 *Requires proficiency in perception and nature*

-You can feel the presence of nearby creatures by their movement.
-When a creature touching the ground within 10 tiles of you moves you know their location unless they are magically silenced, such as from the spell _Silent Passage_.
+You can feel the presence of nearby creatures and can see objects within 10 tiles as long as they are touching the ground.
+Creatures can attempt to hide from your sight by making a stealth check against your perception.
+Creatures that are not moving gain expertise on their rolls.

 ### Blighted Ones
 Only those blessed by a powerful undead can take these feats.

-#### Siphon Undead
+#### Mastery Over Undeath

-You can sense the life force keeping an undead creature alive.
+You can sense the life force keeping an undead creature alive and are able to detect their presence within 10 tiles.
 On your turn you may spend 5 AP to touch an undead creature, draining their life force to heal yourself.
 If you target an unwilling creature they make a Stamina save against your raw Willpower roll.
 On failure they take 3 wounds in damage and you heal for 1 wound.

 #### Sleepless
 *Requires proficiency in exhaustion*

 When targeted by the _Sleep_ spell you count as having twice as many wounds.
 For any other effects that cause you to fall asleep you add 3 superior dice to the attribute save.
 You only need 4 hours to gain the full benefits from a long rest instead of 8.
+Once per long rest you may automatically succeeed an exhaustion check.

 #### Tame Undead
 *Requires proficiency in Willpower saves, 5th level*

 You are able to exert your will over mindless undead.
 On your turn you may spend 7 AP to attempt to control a mindless undead (an undead creature having an Intelligence score of -1 or below).
 The creature makes a Willpower save against your raw Willpower roll.
 On failure they obey your commands for the next 24 hours.
-This effect ends if you or an ally damages the creature, you are incapacitated, or move further than 20 tiles from the creature.
+This effect ends if you are incapacitated or move further than 20 tiles from the creature.
 A creature that saves is immune to this effect for 24 hours.

 You may have up to your Willpower score in undead creatures under your control.
 For each creature under your control you add 1 bad die to your raw Willpower rolls with this feat.

 #### Undead Vitality
 *Requires 2 Stamina, 5th level*

-When you long rest, for every healing surge you regain that exceeds your maximum you instead gain temporary wounds equal to the excess healing surges.
+When you long rest make a healing surge roll.
+You gain temporary wounds equal to the healing surge roll.

 ### Abyssal Host